spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 - [Adobe Color CC](https://kuler.adobe.com/create/color-wheel/) to create a color theme for your site
 - [Google Fonts](https://www.google.com/fonts) to consider fonts

-You also may want to complete the bonus challenge, [Make a Mood Board](../12-BONUS-challenges/mood-board), to help you solidify your design.
+You also may want to complete the bonus challenge, [Make a Mood Board](../13-BONUS-challenges/mood-board), to help you solidify your design.

-Again, don't get bogged down trying to make your site perfect.
+Again, don't get bogged down in your research trying to make your site perfect.
 Make it acceptable.
 You should make it a goal to revisit your site each week to add to it.

 ## Release 2: Development

 #### Add Content using HTML
-Using your wireframes and design as references, add content to your index.html page in your [USERNAME].github.io site using HTML.
+Using your wireframes and design ideas as references, add content to your index.html page in your [USERNAME].github.io site using HTML.
+You may want to focus on using HTML5 semantic elements instead of `<div>`s.
+Take a moment to look through the [HTML5 Document Outlines](http://html5doctor.com/outlines/).
+You can also use the [HTML5 Tutorial](http://www.w3schools.com/html/html5_intro.asp) on w3schools.

-Once you have all of the content on your index, you are ready to create your blog/index.html file.
-Be sure to add links to week 1's blog posts to it!
+Once you have all of the content on your index, make sure your HTML passes validation by running it in through a [validator](http://validator.w3.org/#validate_by_input).
+When it passes validation, you are ready to create your blog/index.html file.
+Be sure to add links to your week 1 blog posts!
+Be sure this HTML passes validation as well.

 Remember, your website is a work in progress.
-Do not deviate from your wireframe until after you've built your MVP.
-Done is better than perfect.
+Do not deviate from your wireframes until you've built your MVP.
+As we often say at DBC, "Done is better than perfect."

 #### Apply CSS
 Now you can truly begin to appreciate CSS, which stands for Cascading Style Sheets.
-Each page can have a similar look if you use the same classes to format them the same.
+Each page can have a similar look if you use the same classes to format them.

+In your stylesheets directory, add a `default.css` sheet.
+Using [this document](http://www.basictips.com/using-multiple-external-style-sheets.shtml) as a reference, add the default.css stylesheet to your blog-template.html (and week 1 blogs) so the default.css will be the first stylesheet referenced and will be supplemented by your `blog-stylesheet.css`

+In your `default.css` stylesheet:
-- Add styling to your header and footer.
+- Add styling to your header and footer
-- Style and position the content to match your wireframe.
+- Style and position the content to match your wireframes
-- Incorporate the colors, fonts, and format the images you've selected for your site.
+- Incorporate the colors and fonts you want on your site
+- Format any images you've selected

+In your `blog-stylesheet.css` file:
-- Add your personal touch to your blog template as well.
+- Add any CSS to personalize your blog posts

-Don't forget about Chrome Devtools for testing out your style changes and figuring out if you are selecting elements correctly.
+Don't forget about Chrome Devtools for testing out your style changes and figuring out if you are selecting elements properly.

 REMINDER: Are you being true to your MVP or are you working on new features?
-Don't deviate from your original wireframe until AFTER you've built your MVP.
+Don't deviate from your original wireframes until AFTER you've built your MVP.

 ## Release 3: More Pages!
 (OPTIONAL)
 If you want to add more to your site, consider adding a sections for: